forkspacer/docs/src/content/docs/reference/CRDs/workspace.md

 **⚠️ Important Considerations for Data Migration:**

 - **Temporary Downtime**: The migration process will temporarily hibernate both source and destination modules during data transfer to ensure data consistency
-- **Migration Requirements**: Helm modules in the source workspace must have `migration.pvc` configuration defined in their resource definitions
+- **Migration Requirements**: Helm modules in the source workspace must have migration configuration defined in their resource definitions (e.g., `migration.pvc`, `migration.secret`, `migration.configMap`)
-- **Not 100% Guaranteed**: Migration may fail due to storage class incompatibilities, cluster connectivity issues, or PVC accessibility problems
+- **Not 100% Guaranteed**: Migration may fail due to storage class incompatibilities, cluster connectivity issues, or resource accessibility problems
-- **Selective Migration**: Only Helm modules with PVC migration enabled will have their data migrated
+- **Selective Migration**: Only Helm modules with migration enabled for specific resource types will have their data migrated
 - **Source Preservation**: The source workspace and its data remain unchanged after migration (original hibernation state is restored)
+- **Immutable Resources**: If a Secret or ConfigMap is marked as immutable in the destination, it will be deleted and recreated while preserving its labels and annotations

 ### Hibernating a Workspace Manually